The subscription box market size is expected to reach $64.1 billion by 2027. The demand for these services has never been greater.

 ✅ Higher lifetime value: Because customers spend more through a recurring subscription, the revenue you generate per customer is higher than it would be in other business models.

-✅ Higher multiples: Due to its recurring revenue model, investors and buyers will likely value it with a higher multiple when you sell shares or exit your business.
+✅ Higher multiples: Due to the ongoing income of subscription box services, investors and buyers will likely value it with a higher multiple when you sell shares or exit your business.

-If these advantages sound good, you’re probably wondering how to start a subscription box business.
+If the advantages of subscription business models sound good, you’re probably wondering how to start a subscription box business.

-Let’s dive in and get started on your own subscription box.
-We’ve broken it down into an easy five-step process:
+Let’s dive in and get started on your custom box.
+We’ve broken it down into an easy, five-step process:

 The quick version: Your idea is the foundation of your business.